Expressing milk means squeezing milk out of your breast so that you can store it and feed it to your baby at a later time.

 - for 3 months in the freezer section of refrigerator with a separate door

-- for up to six months in a deep freezer.
+- for 6 to 12 months in a deep freezer

 Breast milk must always be stored in a sterilised container.
 If you use a pump, always clean and sterilise it before and after use.

 Any expressed milk not used within 2 days should be frozen.
 Remember to put the date and time the milk was expressed and use the oldest milk first.